tomasarn/training-iac/README.md

 ## Architecture

-* Various model on AWS, Terraform
+* Various templates on AWS, Terraform
   - Based on situations and business needs.

 ## How To Use

-To import model from this repository, you'll need [Git](https://git-scm.com).
+To import templates from this repository, you'll need [Git](https://git-scm.com).
 Then type the following lines on your CLI:

 ```bash
 # Clone this repository